macmanes-lab/orp_website/aws_setup.md

 If you are hoping to attempt a Trinity assembly, requirements for RAM = .5 * X million read pairs.
 For instance, to assemble 40 million paired-end reads using Trinity, you'll need a minimum of 20Gb of RAM.

-These instructions work with a standard Ubuntu 16.04 machine available on AWS.
+These instructions work with a standard Ubuntu 16.04 or 18.04 machine available on AWS.
 Similar instructions should work for people on their own workstations, especially if you have `sudo` privileges, or even if you don't.

 ### Update Software and install things from apt-get